MicrosoftDocs/cognitive-toolkit-docs/articles/How-do-I-Deal-with-Errors-in-BrainScript.md

 ## Deal with the 'No Output nodes found' error

-Remember that Brainscript is case sensitive.
+Remember that BrainScript is case sensitive.
 So code like
 ```
 # Special Nodes
 OutputNodes = (ol)